 The following provides some key definitions used in this document.
 Refer to RFC 4949 for a complete Internet Security Glossary as well as tutorial material for many of the terms.

-[Editor’s note: annotate source of definitions when pulled from RFC 4949, etc.]

-Caller ID: the originating or calling parties telephone number used to identify the caller carried either in the P-Asserted-Identity or From header fields.
+Caller ID: the originating or calling parties telephone number used to identify the caller carried either in the P-Asserted-Identity or From header fields in the SIP [RFC 3261] messages.

 (Digital) Certificate: Binds a Public Key to a Subject (i.e, the end-entity).
+A certificate document in the form of a digital data object (a data object used by a computer) to which is appended a computed digital signature value that depends on the data object.
+[RFC 4949]

 Certificate Validation: An act or process by which a certificate user established that the assertions made by a certificate can be trusted.
+[RFC 4949]

-Certificate Revocation List (CRL): A signed, time stamped list identifying a set of certificates that are no longer considered valid by the certificate issuer.
+Certificate Revocation List (CRL): A data structure that enumerates digital certificates that have been invalidated by their issuer prior to when they were scheduled to expire.
+[RFC 4949]

 Chain of Trust: Deprecated term referring to the chain of certificates to a Trust Anchor.
 Synonym for Certification Path or Certificate Chain.
+[RFC 4949]

 Certificate Chain: See Certification Path.